jzhou1-02/jzhou1-02/README.md

 - 👋 Hi, I’m @jzhou1-02
-- 👀 I’m interested in computer science
+- 👀 I’m interested in chemical engineering
 - 🌱 I’m currently learning how to code and use HTML and CSS
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me zhoujustin02@gmail.com